FALL SALE: Save up to $1,058 on our trips! Limited spots. Book Now.

 Barrio Brasil and Yungay

 Brasil and Yungay are similar barrios, situated in western Santiago.
 They are set apart from the business center of Santiago by the Central Highway that divides the city in two.
 Visit these sibling barrios when you need a taste of a calmer pace of life.
+For the best experience, take a 2-hour walking tour of Yungay.

 Centro Historico

-The center of Santiago, Centro Historico, boasts the Plaza de Armas, including the post office, Cathedral of Santiago, and the National Historical Museum.
+The centre of Santiago, Centro Historico, boasts the Plaza de Armas, including the post office, Cathedral of Santiago, and the National Historical Museum.
 Head this way for a history lesson, a cultural experience, street performers, and very good food.

-Alonso de Cordoba
+Alonso de Córdova

 A upper-middle-class residential neighborhood, Alonso de Códoba offers a glimpse into daily life in the city.
 With shopping, art galleries, and the Bicentennial Park, this barrio offers plenty for you to do and gives you a taste of luxury in Chile’s capital.